-These old fashioned banana pudding recipes are easy to make, and the rich, creamy puddings have that homemade good taste you would expect them to have.
+These old fashioned banana pudding recipes are so easy to make, and the rich, creamy puddings have that homemade good taste you would expect them to have.
 If you love the fresh, tropical taste of bananas, you'll love these banana desserts.

 Whenever Grandma made her homemade puddings with bananas, I could hardly wait to eat them.
-I loved them plain or with a whipped cream topping, and they tasted really good when served warm from the oven with a baked meringue topping.
+I loved them plain or with a whipped cream topping, and they tasted really good when served warm from the oven with a golden baked meringue topping.
 Yummy!

 Second Edition of the Neighborhood Cook Book (1914)